Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Hike through breathtaking landscapes

-Andorra’s location is ideal for hiking lovers.
-The country is in the middle of the Pyrenees range, meaning its natural setting is breathtaking.
-Think about crystal-clear lakesrocky mountain peaksgreen meadows, and lush pine tree forests.
+Andorra’s location in the middle of the Pyrenees range means its natural setting is breathtaking.
+Think about crystal-clear lakes, rocky mountains, green meadows, and lush pine tree forests.

 🏔 Rugged and hilly peaks

 Looking for a challenge and unbeatable views?
-You’re sorted!
+We’ve got you!
 The country is home to over 65 peaks that exceed 2.500 m (8.200 ft) in altitude.

 💧 Crystalline lakes